 If your goal is to determine whether a stock is properly valued, you must flip the formula around.

 - Stock value= Dividend per share / (Required Rate of Return – Dividend Growth Rate)

 - $1.56 / (0.0846 – 0.05) = $45

 As you can see, the formulas matchup, but what if, as an investor, you would like to see a higher return?
 Let’s say, for example, you want to see a 10% return.
 What would the appropriate price be based on the current dividend rate and growth rate?

 Thus, you may decide that as an investor, it makes more sense to wait for Coca-Cola’s price to drop in order to get the desired return.
 Conversely, another investor may be comfortable with a lower return and would not object to paying more.

 The dividend discount model is not a good fit for some companies.
 For one thing, it’s impossible to use it on any company that does not pay a dividend, so many growth stocks can’t be evaluated this way.
 In addition, it is hard to use the model on newer companies who have just started paying dividends, or who have had inconsistent dividend payouts.

 One other shortcoming of the dividend discount model is that it can be ultra-sensitive to small changes in dividends or dividend rates.
-For example, in the example of Coca-Cola, if the dividend growth rate were lowered to 4.8 percent from 5 percent, the share price would fall to $42.60.
-That’s a more than 5 percent drop in share price based on a small adjustment in the expected dividend growth rate.
+For example, in the example of Coca-Cola, if the dividend growth rate were lowered to 4.% from 5%, the share price would fall to $42.60.
+That’s a more than 5% drop in share price based on a small adjustment in the expected dividend growth rate.